1. Determine research method

 (b) Run-once Survey

 A "Run-once Survey" is initiated by the participant.
 It can be started multiple times but each time will only run once.
-The researcher can embed a participant ID within the Control File or can require that participants enter their own ID.

 Run-once is the default mode of the PIEL Survey app.
 Alternatively, you can set it run-once explicitly using the following line in the control file.

 In most cases, the control file will be distributed using email.
 It can also be directly loaded onto a device using messaging apps that allow attachments.
 File sharing using Airdrop or Bluetooth can be useful if the researcher provides participants with mobile devices for the survey.
 For larger studies, you may also opt for a web server distribution method.

 The best participant experience is to include a "subject-id" in each file.
 This requires the researcher to make a small change and add a subject ID line to each individual participant's control file.
 An example of how to set the ID follows.